Hugh Stuckey: Career

-On returning to Australia, Stuckey began writing for Neighbours and for The Restless Years as story editor and script editor.

 In 1975, Stuckey signed his first contract in the UK with BBC London, where he wrote for The Two Ronnies, Dave Allen at Large, The Dick Emery Show and comedy star Frankie Howerd.

 Stuckey returned to Australia, where he wrote for numerous tonight shows which were hosted by Stuart Wagstaff, Noel Ferrier, Tommy Leonetti, Bert Newton and others.

 Stuckey became the story editor and episode writer for 45 one-hour episodes of the hit Channel 7 television drama A Country Practice, which won Logie Awards.

 During his time writing for A Country Practice, Stuckey began a side project with director William Fitzwater, inspired by his personal interest in opera.
 At a young age, a friend of Stuckey's father introduced him to opera, which became a life passion.
 Stuckey and Fitzwater shared the vision of introducing opera to children and together created 13 episodes of The Maestro's Company.
 This was Australia's first ever show featuring both puppets and live actors, and was released in 1984.
+In the mid 1980s, Stuckey began writing for Neighbours and for The Restless Years as story editor and script editor.

 In 1992, after finishing with A Country Practice, Stuckey moved back to England to write for police drama The Bill, Moon and Son and Frankie's On, starring Frankie Howerd.

 By 1993, Stuckey found himself back in Australia writing for the animation The Adventures of Blinky Bill and Blue Heelers.
 He then returned to writing for Neighbours as story editor.